 Your home page should have a picture of you with no more than 300 words of content that briefly explains what you do.
 At the top of this page, your writing niche should be displayed so there is no confusion on the types of clients you serve.
 You can also include a few testimonials.

 Your “Why Me?” page is where you will go into more detail on why clients should hire you.
 You can include information about your background, experience, and other things.

 Your “Services” page is where you will briefly outline the services you provide.
 This can be done in bullet point format.

 Your “Samples” page is where you will include links to live articles you have written on other websites.
 People can click on those links to read the articles and see if they like your writing style.

 Finally, your “Hire Me” page should contain a simple contact form where people can contact you about your writing services and ask questions.

 So, to answer the original question, a degree is not required to achieve success as a freelance writer.
-It may help in some cases, like when you specialize in certain writing niches, but it isn’t absolutely necessary.
+It may help in some cases, like when you specialize in certain writing niches, but it isn’t absolutely necessary in all cases.